dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

     measure: transaction_amount_usd
 ```

-1. Click **Save** and then **Preview** the code in the dbt Cloud IDE.
+3. Click **Save** and then **Preview** the code in the dbt Cloud IDE.

+### Test metrics

+The following steps explain how to query and test your metrics, which currently is only available via the CLI.
+However, IDE support will be available soon:

-2. Run `mf query --metrics <metric_name> --group-by <dimension_name>` to manually query the metrics and dimensions in the IDE.
+1. Run `mf query --metrics <metric_name> --group-by <dimension_name>` to manually query the metrics and dimensions in the IDE.
 3. Run `mf validate-configs` to validate the changes before committing them.
-4. Commit and merge the code changes that contain the metric definitions.
+3. Commit and merge the code changes that contain the metric definitions.

 To continue building out your metrics based on your organization's needs, refer to the [Build your metrics](/docs/build/build-metrics-intro) for detailed info on how to define different metric types and semantic models.